 It is important that both you and your agency have an understanding about what you are trying to achieve with SEO.
 And your agency should share with you the key metrics they track, in order to achieve your goals.
 The 3 main metrics that the agency must track (that are dependent on each other) are traffic, rankings and conversions.

 Well – the first rule of business is that it’s better to have loyal customers, than acquire new ones.
 The same goes for your agency.
 Who is their oldest client and how long have they been working with them?
 A long association shows that the agency is a good service provider and is able to deliver, and evolve with the changing digital landscape and customer’s needs.

-If they have a varied client roster and have managed to improve business for them, through a variety of campaigns and strategies, and they have a rationale behind it – they certainly know what they are doing.
-Well-written case studies give you insight into how the agency works, the tactics they follow, why they chose to utilise those strategies, and how the strategies successfully played out.
+If they have a varied client roster and have managed to improve business for them through a variety of campaigns and strategies, and they have a rationale behind it – they certainly know what they are doing.
+Well-written case studies give you insight into how the agency works, the tactics they follow, why they chose to utilize those strategies, and how the strategies successfully played out.
 (We always share case studies with our clients so they can see who we have worked with and what we achieved.)

-When you hand over the SEO reins to a third party or partner, you may not need to ask the team-specific questions we outlined in our earlier blog, since it is up to the SEO agency to check in on their teams and ensure that things are flowing smoothly from a growth, marketing and content perspective.
+When you hand over the SEO reins to a third party or partner, you may not need to ask the team-specific questions we outlined in our earlier blog since it is up to the SEO agency to check in on their teams and ensure that things are flowing smoothly from a growth, marketing, and content perspective.